 - 3 tablespoons arrowroot

-In a large bowl, combine the rolled barley, flour, brown sugar and salt.
-Drizzle in the coconut oil and toss to mix in, then stir in the milk.
+- In a large bowl, combine the rolled oats, flours, sugar and salt.
+Drizzle in the "butter" and toss to mix in, then stir in the milk.
 Scoop out 2 cups of the chunkiest part into a medium bowl, and toss with the almonds.
 Drizzle in a little more milk as needed to make the remaining clumps into a dough.
 Press into the pan.

-In a medium pot, combine the rhubarb and sugar and place over medium heat.
+- In a medium pot, combine the rhubarb and sugar and place over medium heat.
 Bring to a simmer as the juices come out of the rhubarb.
+Stir in the lemon zest and vanilla.
 When the rhubarb is softened and juicy, whisk the milk and arrowroot in a cup, then stir into the simmering rhubarb.
 Stir until thick.
 Take off the heat.